tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 1. Fear/Terror
 1. Shame/Humiliation

-From our perspective this is the base of objective nonconscious emotional brain reaction to stimulus.
+From our perspective this is the base of objective non-conscious emotional brain reaction to stimulus.
 On the other hand according to [emotionsbraintorobot] there are four following neuronal systems involved in emotional processing:

 1. Spinal cord
 1. Hypothalamus
 1. Amygdala
 1. Frontal cortex, cingulate cortex

-We roughly correspond nonconscious instinctive reactions layer of "model of six" [emotionmachine] with spinal cord, hypothalamus and amygdala, while conscious processes and learned reactions, deliberative thinking, reflective thinking, self-reflective thinking, self-conscious reflections with frontal and cingulate cortex.
-This approach could be understood as subjective emotions to objective brain reaction bridge.
+We roughly correspond non-conscious instinctive reactions layer of "model of six" [emotionmachine] with spinal cord, hypothalamus and amygdala, while conscious processes and learned reactions, deliberative thinking, reflective thinking, self-reflective thinking, self-conscious reflections with frontal and cingulate cortex.
+This approach could be understood as subjective emotions to objective brain reaction mapping.
 This is fundamental for representation of emotional processes on computational system parameters.

 ##Neuromodulators to computing parameters mapping